Pinnawala Elephant Orphanage: Elephant care

 The elephants are fed in their stalls.
 There is very little food they can gather from the premises of the orphanage except some grass.
 Large quantities of jackfruit, coconut, kitul (sugar palm), tamarind and grass, brought in daily, form the bulk of the elephants food.
 Each adult animal is given around 250 kg of this green matter per day and around 2 kg from a food bag containing rice bran and maize.

 Elephant breeding

 Pinnawala Elephant Orphanage conducts captive breeding of some elephants in its care.
 The natural environment and healthy care and feeding at Pinnawala made the elephant breeding program a success.
 The first birth at Pinnawala was in 1984, Sukumalee, a female was born to Vijaya and Kumari.
 There have been many successful births at the facility, with 75 captive births so far (2023).
 The highest number of births in a single year was recorded in 2011, with 17 births.

 Animal welfare

 Most of the elephants at Pinnawala Elephant Orphanage healthy and once attaining adulthood, will be retained within the facility mostly since they have become dependent on supplied food.
 A few disabled elephants are given residential care.

-One tusker, Raja is blind, and one female, named Sama, lost her front right leg to a land mine.
+One tusker, Raja, who died in 2013, was blind, and one female, named Sama, lost her front right leg to a land mine.